Engineering: 2026 Construction Work

 OVERVIEW

-In 2021, the City received a petition from the residents in the Fourth St area, between the Townley Roundabout and the Illecillewaet Bridge, requesting traffic calming improvements on Fourth St and a safer corridor fore both pedestrians and cyclists.
+In 2021, the City received a petition from the residents in the Fourth Street area, between the Townley Roundabout and the Illecillewaet Bridge, requesting traffic calming improvements on Fourth Street and a safer corridor fore both pedestrians and cyclists.
 Temporary calming measurements were implemented in Fall of 2021 and have been in place since.

 Key issues identified:

-Following this, WSP was engaged in 2023 to undertake a Complete Street Design Project, with the objective of creating a permanent complete street for Fourth St between Townley St and the Illecillewaet Bridge.
-Pedestrian and cyclist safety, and calming of vehicle traffic was identified to guide the design of both a long and short-term Fourth St Complete Street.
+Following this, WSP was engaged in 2023 to undertake a Complete Street Design Project, with the objective of creating a permanent complete street for Fourth Street between Townley Street and the Illecillewaet Bridge.
+Pedestrian and cyclist safety, and calming of vehicle traffic was identified to guide the design of both a long and short-term Fourth Street complete Street.
 For more information, please refer to the below documents that were presented to the Public Infrastructure Committee throughout 2024, to assist in guiding the design process:

 - Fourth Street Active Transportation Improvements - Alignment and Facility Selection Criteria